Indestructible (Rancid album): Reception

 The album was with mostly positive critical reviews, reaching #15 on the charts and making it the band's biggest debut at the time.
 However, some fans criticized the album for its stylistic departure from earlier work, claiming that a major label had influenced the band's music to appeal to mainstream listeners (despite the album being written prior to the band's agreement with the label).
 Still others felt the album to be a mixture of ...And Out Come the Wolves and Life Won't Wait.
 The album's first single "Fall Back Down", a song written about Armstrong's divorce and reliance on his close friends, was also met with some backlash from fans for featuring members of Good Charlotte and Kelly Osbourne in its music video.

+RJ Smith of Blender gave the album a 4/5 stars writing "They drop the bomb right at the start: “Lay back, rock & roll, come inside me,” singer Tim Armstrong caterwauls on “Indestructible.”
+Even before he invokes Joe Strummer, the spirit of punk-rock past, in the same song, you know this is a great punk record, a great rock record — just a great record."
+Adam Williams of PopMatters gave the album a favorable review claiming "The most noteworthy aspect of Indestructible comes by way of Rancid's longevity and success.
+With the drastic musical shifts of the last decade, who would have guessed that a punk band could flourish while continuing to produce commercially viable albums?
+Amazingly, the past ten years have seen grunge, hair metal, and Britpop run their respective courses, while a bunch of tattooed, studded-jacket, California punks endure."
+Tim Sendra of AllMusic added "The only downside of the album is the slow ballad "Arrested in Shanghai," which is an admirable attempt at expanding their sound which nevertheless is a failure."
+However he ended the review stating "If you know Rancid and love Rancid, you will love this record like an old friend.
+If you are new to the band, get this and then get …And Out Come the Wolves immediately."

 Brody Dalle has never listened to the album.
 "I had no desire to listen to [Tim's] record [at the time it came out].
 Someone said there was a song called "Tropic London", which was maybe about me and Melbourne.
 I still haven't heard it."